 - “You can always talk to me about how you feel.
 We will get through this together.”

 By talking about suicide, you let your child know you are there for support and are open to discussing any topic, no matter how uncomfortable it is.

-If your child is having suicidal thoughts, take him or her to your local emergency room immediately or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If your child is having suicidal thoughts, take him or her to your local emergency room immediately or call the National Suicide Prevention Lifeline at 988 or text the Crisis Text Line by texting “START” to 741-741 to receive support anytime.
 Do not leave your child alone until you see a mental health professional.
 Let them know you will get through this together.